-Rarities seen here over the years include Groove-billed Ani, Least Grebe, Chestnut-sided Warbler, and many others.
-Sweetwater Wetland consists of several ponds surrounded by cattails, willows, and cottonwoods.
+Rarities seen at Sweetwater over the years include Groove-billed Ani, Least Grebe, Chestnut-sided Warbler, Baltimore Oriole, and many others.
+The area consists of several ponds surrounded by cattails, willows, and cottonwoods.
 Ducks visit the ponds while Red-winged, Yellow-headed, and Brewer’s blackbirds frequent the cattails.
 Thick stands of saltbush provide cover to Song Sparrows, Abert’s Towhees, wrens, and many other species.

 Hours: Tuesday to Sunday: Dawn to approximately 1 hour after dusk Monday: 8 AM to approximately 1 hour after dusk Gates are locked 1 hour after dusk.
 Don’t get locked in!!
 It remains to be seen how “dawn” will be determined, but it’s good to see Tucson Water adapting to seasonal variation in sunrise, an improvement for birders!